aroceu/generators/README.md

 # changelog

+### 03 May 2025

+A few days ago I swapped the color palette on the index page to be white on blue instead of blue on white.
+It had been bothering me for some time how empty and basic the index page looked, despite it fitting with the motif of my other websites in aesthetic.
+But then I realized recently that I could fix that by swapping the colors, so!
+Here we are.
+I like it a lot more now :)

+I also added a <a href="https://aroceu.com/generators/events">fandom event generator</a>, because it had come to me randomly this week and I wanted something to work on as an excuse to procrastinate.
+So here it is (though I'm still procrastinating.)

 ### 23 October 2024
 Finally putting the code for this on Github!
 Maybe archiving my changes is important, actually.